 Mount St. Mary’s College

-UCLA Early Care and Education is a great resource to utilize.
-The organization offers care for children 2 months to 6 years of age at three centers:
+UCLA Early Care and Education (ECE) is a great resource to utilize.
+The organization offers care for children from 2 months to 6 years of age at three centers:

 This service is only available for UCLA full-time students and UCLA paid staff and faculty.
-The center, through its Child Care Resources Program, also provides information on Westside child care providers and a small number of caregivers who will come to your home.
-In addition, the program will advise on how to evaluate a particular program or provider and what questions will provide parents with the information they need.
-Please visit the center’s Website at http://www.childcare.ucla.edu or call (310) 825-5086.
+ECE, through its Child Care Resources Program, also provides information on off-campus child care providers and a small number of caregivers who will come to your home.
+In addition, the program advises on how to evaluate a particular program or provider and on what specific questions will provide parents the information they need.
+Please visit the ECE website at http://www.childcare.ucla.edu or call (310) 825-5086.